 Are wedding loans worth it?
 Consider the positives of wedding loans:

-- Less burden on family.
+- Less burden on a family.
 If relatives feel responsible for helping you pay for your wedding, a wedding loan may take some of the pressure off them.

 - Less burden on you while you plan your wedding.
 You can use the loan money to book a venue, caterers, and even honeymoon travel.
 You can shop for a dress, decorations, the cake – without worrying as much about cost.
 The freedom a wedding loan gives you during the planning phase can certainly make the process more fun.